Random Dynamics of Transcendental Functions: Random Gibbs states

 \bthm Let $(f_x)_{x\in X}$ be a hyperbolic transcendental random dynamical system satisfying Conditions \ref{C1}-\ref{C4}.
 Fix $t>\rho / \al$.
 Then there exists a random Gibbs measure $\nu$ with disintegrations $\nu_x\in \cP\cM ( \J_x)$, $x\in X$, and a measurable function $\l : X\to (0, \infty ) $ such that \beq \cL^* _x \nu_{\shift (x)}=\l_x \nu _x \quad \text{for } m \text{ a.e. } x\in X\,. \eeq Moreover, there exists a constant $C \geq 1$ such that \ $C^{-1}\leq \l_x \leq C$ for $m$--a.e. $x\in X$. \ethm

 Yes, we have not defined random measures yet.
-Roughly speaking, this concept means that the family of probability measures $(\nu_x)_{x\in X}$ is measurable.
+Roughly speaking, this concept means that the family of probability measures $(\nu_x)_{x\in X}$ is measurable and to integrate one integrates first aginst the fibers over points $x\in X$ and then against the measure $m$ on $X$.
 In order to get measurability of $\l$ and $\nu$, unlike to the previous sections, it is much better now to consider the global skew product map